 - We can include elements such as charts, and bars to highlight and visually enhance the dashboard.

-- Always convert the data structure into Excel Table format to work smoothly and easily.
+- Always convert the data structure into the Excel Table format to work smoothly and easily.

 - When the dashboard is longer after inserting the slicers, freeze the page to make the slicers visible when we scroll down.

-- Always give a name to the pivot tables we create.
+- Always give a name to the pivot tables you create.